nprapps/mapturner/README.md

 * If path is a URL the file will be downloaded and cached locally.
 (It will not be redownloaded on subsequent runs.)
 * If path is to a zipped file it will be unzipped.
-* If the layer type is `shp` it will be clipped to the specified bounding box (using ogr2ogr).
+* All layers will be clipped to the specified bounding box (using ogr2ogr).
-* If the layer type is `shp` and a `where` attribute is specified, the layer will be filtered by that clause.
+* For each layer, if a `where` attribute is specified, the layer data will be filtered by that clause.
-* All fields in the layer *not* specified in the `properties` array will be removed (to reduce file size), unless `all-properties` is specified, in which case all will be kept.
+* For each layer, all fields in the layer *not* specified in the `properties` array will be removed (to reduce file size), unless `all-properties` is specified, in which case all will be kept.
+* For each layer, if an `id-property` is set, data from that property will be set as the identifier for the features in the layer.
 * The layer will be converted to [Topojson](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).

 After each layer has been processed all of them will be concatenated into a single topojson file.
 Each layer's key name will be used to identify it in the output.

+## Complete list of configuration options

+For all layer types:

+* `type`: The type of layer.
+Valid types are `shp`, `json` (GeoJSON or TopoJSON), and `csv`.
+(Required)
+* `path`: The path (relative or absolute) to the layer data file.
+(Required)
+* `id-property`: A property from the data file to use as the unique identifier for features.
+* `properties`: A list of properties from the data to be kept in the output.
+All other properties are dropped.
+* `all-properties`: If true, then all properties are kept for this layer.
+* `where`: A SQL-like query predicate that will filter the feature data.
+This This uses exactly the same query syntax as [ogr2ogr](http://www.gdal.org/ogr2ogr.html).

+CSV layers only:

+* `latitude`: The name of a column in the data containing the latitude of the point/feature.
+* `longitude`: The name of a column in the data containing the longitude of the point/feature.

 ## Cached data